DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/35 Legend/30 User Interaction.md

 A user can interact with the legend by pausing on legend items.
 When a user does this, the series that corresponds to the legend item being paused on becomes highlighted.
-To disable this capability, set the [hoverMode](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/legend/hoverMode.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#hoverMode') option to *"none"*.
+To disable this capability, set the [hoverMode](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/legend/hoverMode.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#hoverMode') property to *"none"*.

 ---
 ##### jQuery